asangam/CrudPhp/README.md

 - Run your nginx or apache server and mysql
 - Run command ```$ php -S localhost:8081```
 - And now enter ```http://localhost:8081``` to web browser
+- Enter 'admin' for both username and password, it is a Js Client side validation only used for testing purpose.
 - Have Fun